 Bruce Headley, California thoroughbred trainer, dies at 86

 ARCADIA, Calif.
-(AP) — Bruce Headley, the thoroughbred who developed sprint champion Kona Gold and many other stakes winners during a 61-year career based in California, died Friday.
+(AP) -- Bruce Headley, the thoroughbred trainer who developed sprint champion Kona Gold and many other stakes winners during a 61-year career based in California, died Friday.
 He was 86.

 Santa Anita officials said Headley died at an Arcadia hospital from the effects of a stroke.
 He had been slowed in recent years by cardiac issues.